strata-mvc/strata/guidebook/1.0/digging-in/helpers/02-loading-helpers.md

 menu_group: Helpers
 ---

-Helpers are loaded and sometimes configured from controllers.
-Within Strata, Helpers are not auto-loaded based on the type of controller.
-Meaning that even if the code loaded `CareerController` Strata will not attempt to load `CareerHelper` for you.
+Helpers are loaded and configured from Controllers.
+Within Strata Helpers are not auto-loaded based on the type of Controller.
+Meaning that even if a route has loaded `CareerController`, Strata will not attempt to load `CareerHelper` for you.

 Helpers can be loaded using any of the following methods :